Introducing solid baby food to your little one is a big step.

-Our youngest boy was harder to convince of the benefits of solid food.
+Both our sons, and particularly our youngest son, were a totally different story.
+He was really hard to convince of the benefits of solid food.
 Or actually of anything but breast milk.
 He made faces and spat it all out in the beginning.

 Why the change?

-Another milestone is that your baby should at least have doubled his birth weight.
+- Another milestone is that your baby should at least have doubled his or her birth weight.

 So start at around six months.
 Check with your baby’s health care provider for your specific situation.

-Another one is to study your baby’s reactions when he is sitting on your lap when the rest of the family eats.
-If he follows what you do, maybe tries to grab the fork or the food, he might be open to try this strange habit himself.
+- Study your baby’s reactions when he or she is sitting on your lap when the rest of the family eats.
+If he or she follows what you do, maybe tries to grab the fork or the food, it might be time to let your little one this strange behavior too. :-)

-Another indication that your baby is ready for solid food is that he seems hungry!
-He might be gaining weight as he should, but wants to eat more often or is less content.
+- Another indication that your baby is ready for solid food is that he or she seems hungry!
+He might be gaining weight as he should, but he wants to eat more often or is less content.

 Start with something easy.
-Either buy a can of baby food for his appropriate age, make baby cereals or cook a potato that you mash and mix with breast milk or formula.
-There should be no lumps at all in the food.
-More recipes for the absolute beginner can be found here.
+Either buy a can of baby food for his or her appropriate age, make baby cereals, or cook a potato that you mash and mix with breast milk or formula.
+There should be no lumps at all in the food, and it should be almost liquid.
+Baby food recipes for the absolute beginner can be found here.

-Also wait with serving meat and fish until your baby is older than six months.
-Fruit, vegetables and cereals are good choices in the beginning.
+Don’t use salt at all when preparing your baby’s food! babies’ kidneys are not developed enough to handle salt.
+Also, wait to serve meat and fish until your baby is older than six months.
+Fruit, vegetables, and cereals are good choices in the beginning.

-Whatever meal you start to choose with, make it semi-liquid.
+Whatever meal you start to choose from, make it semi-liquid.

-If your baby likes what he gets you can increase the amount slowly during the next few days until he eats around 3 table spoons.
+If your baby appreciates the taste, you can increase the amount slowly during the next few days until your baby eats around three tablespoons.
 Then start with another kind of food if you like.

 I tried giving him water but he refused.
 I then rushed to the drugstore to buy some baby juice.